Short sellers test the waters on Twitter

 Buy or hold recommendations from research analysts on Wall Street outnumber advice to sell Twitter shares by 11 to two according to Reuters data.
 The price target on Twitter shares ranges from $20 to $54.

 Twitter's valuation, measured as its enterprise value compared to earnings before interest, taxes, depreciation, and amortization is estimated at a whopping 176.7 times for the next 12 months according to Reuters data.
-That compares to 18.1 for the same measure on Facebook, 11.3 for Google and 74.8 for Yelp.
+That compares to 18.1 for the same measure on Facebook, 11.3 for Google (GOOG.O) and 74.8 for Yelp (YELP.N).

 (Reporting by Rodrigo Campos, Doris Frankel and Chuck Mikolajczak; editing by Tim Dobbyn and Leslie Gevirtz)